chriscoyier/Testing-PostCSS-Use/README.md

 `async` to work.

 In the `asyc` function we're using a promise and things are not working out.
 The `result.css` property is returning _unprocessed_ css.
 What gives?
+Is the argument to `.then(result)` not the same as the `result` returned by the non-promise call?

 ## List of plugins we'd like to support on CodePen at launch of PostCSS